wakkihaya/neurotechjp/src/md/en/blog/castillo-neurosity.md

 Castillo explained to me that the strengths of CROWN are **the accuracy of its sensor locations, which are calculated backward from the intended use, and its design, which maintains simplicity**.

-> EEG has been researched for many decades, and you have to wonder why people are not wearing it.
+> "EEG has been researched for many decades, and you have to wonder why people are not wearing it.
 > So what we've done that has never been done before is that we have made the device smart.
 > ...
 > We just didn't build a device and then figure out the applications, we started thinking,
 > "How do we want to offer value to people's lives?"
 > "How do we want people to use a device?"
 > So we have basically our product or the ideas that we want to implement, and we started designing from the ground up based on the sensors of the head.
 > We took a mannequin pretty much for the different sensor locations that we wanted to tackle.
-And then we design around all that.
+And then we design around all that."

 &nbsp;